yuanli2333/Hadamard-Matrix-for-hashing/README.md

 # Codes for paper: Central Similarity Hashing via Hadamard matrix, [arxiv](https://arxiv.org/abs/1908.00347)

-We first release all codes and configurations for image hashing.
-Codes and configutations for video hashing will be released in the future.
+We release all codes and configurations for image hashing.
+Codes and configutations for "Video Hashing" :fire: will be released in the future.

 ## Prerequisties